Empower Your Practice

 For clinics evaluating Epic as an AI medical dictation solution, the critical constraint is that you must already be an Epic customer.

 Epic's clinical documentation capabilities work well within their ecosystem.
 Voice recognition accuracy benefits from integration with Nuance technology, and the system understands clinical workflows deeply.
+The platform's limitation for independent practices is simple: it is not accessible.
+Epic focuses on enterprise healthcare systems, not independent clinics or small practice groups.

 3. Abridge

-Abridge has built a reputation as a leading AI medical scribe in the US market, focusing specifically on generative AI-powered conversation summarisation.
+Abridge has built a reputation as a leading AI medical scribe in the US market, focusing specifically on generative AI-powered conversation summarization.
 The platform listens to patient encounters through a mobile app, records the conversation, and generates structured summaries that include symptoms, diagnoses, treatment plans, and relevant medical codes. abridge

 The system's strength lies in its ability to understand natural conversation rather than requiring formal medical dictation.
 When a patient describes symptoms in everyday language, Abridge translates this into clinical terminology.